 Your Best Face Control ($160 in the shop).
 Resveratrol is joined by powerful free radical fighters, spin trap and Lipochroman-6.
 This does-it-all serum is also formulated to combat sagging skin and wrinkles with some impressive peptides.
 A best-seller with good reason.

 So much more than a Thanksgiving ingredient for pie, pumpkin is a natural skin exfoliator - its enzymes break down the outer layers of the skin to remove dead skin and decongest pores.
 Pumpkins are full of beta-carotene, one of the plant carotenoids that is converted to vitamin A in the body.
 Pumpkin is also a good source of thiamin, niacin, vitamin B6, folate, pantothenic acid, iron, magnesium, phosphorus, vitamin C, vitamin E (Alpha Tocopherol), riboflavin, potassium, copper, and manganese.

 Beauty products with pumpkin

-Arcona Pumpkin Lotion 10%($35 in the shop).
+Arcona Pumpkin Lotion 10% ($35).
 Pumpkin ferment boosts 10% glycolic acid to exfoliate and rejuvenate the body.
 These two strong exfoliators and lighteners are balanced with oils for calming, healing, and antioxidant protection.
 Fructooligosaccharides encourages collagen building and moisture retention.

 PureCeuticals Pumpkin Enzyme Cleanse ($30).
 With a delicious spicy pumpkin-y, ginger-ish scent, a small amount goes a long way.
 Formulated with lactic acid and pumpkin to brighten as well as cleanse, this is nevertheless very suitable for sensitive skin.